-It was the great social reformer, Karl Marx, who gave a clarion call to the workers of the world to unite.
+It was the great apostle of peace Mahatma Gandhi, who gave a clarion call of ‘Be the Change’.
 Today, when the world is besieged by war and civil strife, young people have a crucial role to play in establishing a culture of peace.
-It would be apt to give a clarion call to the youth of the world to unite in this effort to establish peace through non-violence.
+It would be apt to give a clarion call to the youth of the world to unite and ‘Be the Change’ in this effort to promote the spirit of volunteering and establish peace through non-violence.
 Indeed, the world today is younger than ever before and the youth has been hailed as a positive force for promoting and maintaining peace, development and change in the world.
 At the same time youth is affected by high rate of unemployment, armed conflict and global terrorism.

 There is an urgent need to explore meaningful participation of young people in establishing the culture of peace by actively pursuing the 2030 Sustainable Development Goals and connecting to the universal yearning for peace.